Each panel must have a diode to join the group. Any type of panel can join:

 You probably can not push more than 5 or 10 amps.

 Also, conversely, the solar panels can charge the Tow-Vehicle.

-and placing a diode or relay is series is not a wise idea,
+And placing a diode or relay in series may not be a wise idea,

 because you can not predict how you want to use the connection.

 After I arrive at my destination, I always unhook.